Step 5: How to create a portfolio website that impresses hiring managers

 You don’t need to get too fancy here—keeping the structure simple and straightforward lets you shine where it matters: the website’s content.
 We’ll look at each main page here to discuss what it should contain.

 We’ll start with the home page below.
 There are a few ways to structure it, but I think the best way to approach it is to introduce yourself and then create preview sections that link to the other pages with more depth.
-This encourages visitors to read your resume, portfolio, and posts about your experiences.
+This encourages visitors to read your resume, portfolio, and blog posts about your experiences.

 A headshot and introduction above the fold